joseeden/joeden/docs/017-Version-Control-and-CICD/001-Version-Control/000-Git-Notes.md

     git add .; git commit -m "Added submodule"; git push
     ```

 7. In Github, you can see the submodule inside the parent repo.
-In my case, the submodule name is **jenkins-project** but the name will appear different because it's actually a pointer.
+In my case, the submodule name is **test-jenkins-project** but the name will appear different because it's actually a pointer.

     ![](/img/docs/1031-added-submodule-successss.png)